hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateHotproductDownloadRequest.md

         AliexpressAffiliateHotproductDownloadRequest(port="abc")

-# Example tests demonstrating setting attributes.
+# Example tests demonStarting setting attributes.
 # These are crucial as they validate that the attributes can be set.

 def test_set_app_signature():